OpenSteamClient/OpenSteamClient/docs/REVERSE_ENGINEERING.md

 # Reverse Engineering
 A shallow guide on figuring out how Steam works.
 Note that this in most cases is not necessary, unless you are doing something that isn't well documented.
+This guide assumes you use linux.
+Some things may not be accurate on Windows.

-## Warning(s)
+## Warning
-Mucking around with the Steam client may lead to:
+Reversing/modifying/testing APIs with the Steam client may lead to:
 - Account termination
 - Non-functional client install
 - Corruption
 - VAC bans

-This should come without saying, but DO NOT play anticheat games if you are running a debugger or profiler or other tool on Steam.
+Do not play anticheat games if you are running a debugger or other tool on Steam.

-And also, DO NOT muck with the Local Steam Client service.
-This is the service responsible for VAC, and any mucking about while a VAC game is running will probably get you banned.
+Also, don't do stuff with the Steam Client Service while playing a VAC protected game, as VAC resides in the Steam Client Service and your account will most likely get flagged

 ## Tools